ftpskid/prismo-tos/README.md

 ---

 ## **4. Termination & Ban Policy**
-- We reserve the right to **ban users or servers** from using Waguri if they violate these terms.
+- We reserve the right to **ban users or servers** from using Prismo if they violate these terms.
 - Abuse, exploitation, or attempts to harm the bot will result in **immediate termination** of access.

 ---